charlesweir/LUThesisTemplate/README.md

 You can find examples of successful theses from your department following the instructions on the [Lancaster Library site here](http://www.lancaster.ac.uk/library/resources/theses-and-dissertations/).
 Look for ones with Online Access, as you can get these easily.

 This thesis template is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
-'Attribution' means your thesis must credit Charles Weir, Kayla Friedman and Malcolm Morgan in the thesis if you use the template.
+'Attribution' means you must credit Charles Weir, Kayla Friedman and Malcolm Morgan in the thesis if you use the template.

 We're delighted to be able to help you with this one aspect of creating your thesis.
 Good luck!